knative/func/docs/reference/func_invoke.md

 ### Options

 ```
-  -c, --confirm               Prompt to confirm options interactively (Env: $FUNC_CONFIRM)
+  -c, --confirm               Prompt to confirm options interactively ($FUNC_CONFIRM)
-      --content-type string   Content Type of the data.
-(Env: $FUNC_CONTENT_TYPE) (default "application/json")
+      --content-type string   Content Type of the data. ($FUNC_CONTENT_TYPE) (default "application/json")
-      --data string           Data to send in the request.
-(Env: $FUNC_DATA) (default "{\"message\":\"Hello World\"}")
+      --data string           Data to send in the request. ($FUNC_DATA) (default "{\"message\":\"Hello World\"}")
       --file string           Path to a file to use as data.
-Overrides --data flag and should be sent with a correct --content-type.
-(Env: $FUNC_FILE)
+Overrides --data flag and should be sent with a correct --content-type. ($FUNC_FILE)
   -f, --format string         Format of message to send, 'http' or 'cloudevent'.
-Default is to choose automatically.
-(Env: $FUNC_FORMAT)
+Default is to choose automatically. ($FUNC_FORMAT)
   -h, --help                  help for invoke
-      --id string             ID for the request data.
-(Env: $FUNC_ID)
+      --id string             ID for the request data. ($FUNC_ID)
-  -i, --insecure              Allow insecure server connections when using SSL.
-(Env: $FUNC_INSECURE)
+  -i, --insecure              Allow insecure server connections when using SSL. ($FUNC_INSECURE)
   -p, --path string           Path to the function.
-Default is current directory (Env: $FUNC_PATH)
+Default is current directory ($FUNC_PATH)
-      --source string         Source value for the request data.
-(Env: $FUNC_SOURCE) (default "/boson/fn")
+      --source string         Source value for the request data. ($FUNC_SOURCE) (default "/boson/fn")
   -t, --target string         Function instance to invoke.
 Can be 'local', 'remote' or a URL.
-Defaults to auto-discovery if not provided.
-(Env: $FUNC_TARGET)
+Defaults to auto-discovery if not provided. ($FUNC_TARGET)
-      --type string           Type value for the request data.
-(Env: $FUNC_TYPE) (default "boson.fn")
+      --type string           Type value for the request data. ($FUNC_TYPE) (default "boson.fn")
   -v, --verbose               Print verbose logs ($FUNC_VERBOSE)
 ```